Aquarium

 Aquarium is an experiment in organic procedural generation, visually inspired by the ornate, spiny beauty of lionfish, the merged flora-and-fauna qualities of seadragons, and the hypnotic patterns of cuttlefish.

-Influenced by art of Chelley Sherman, Arrival, Annihilation, Starcraft, and Matrix, the project is built using open-source libraries by Keijiro Takahashi and powered by Unity, reacting and responding to everyone who interacts with it.
+Inspired by Keijiro Takahashi and Chelley Sherman, Arrival, Annihilation, Starcraft, and Matrix, the project is built using open-source libraries and powered by Unity, reacting and responding to everyone who interacts with it.

 Part of the New Nature series, Aquarium was installed at The Midway Gallery in San Francisco, California, between June - July 2018 and originally previewed at If So,What? and MUTEK.SF in April and May that year.